polya20/lilac/docs/deployment/huggingface_spaces.md

 - `LILAC_AUTH_ENABLED`: Whether to enable Google authentication on your duplicated server.
 Set this to `false`, or delete it, to disable Google authentication.
 If your HuggingFace space is private, you can set this to `false` and rely on HuggingFace space authentication.
-- `DUCKDB_USE_VIEWS`: Whether DuckDB uses views (1), or DuckDB tables (0).
-Views allow for much less RAM consumption, with a runtime query penalty.
-When using DuckDB tables (0), demos will take more RAM but be much faster.
 - `HF_HOME`: This should be kept `/data/.huggingface` if you plan on using Persistent Storage.
 This allows the HuggingFace cache to be persistent.
 If you are not, you should remove this variable entirely.